Piloting Copilot, Codex, and StarCoder2: Hot Temperature, Cold Prompts, or Black Magic?: Conclusion

+\red{\textbf{Researchers and benchmarkers:} Temperature and prompt variations can significantly impact results and conclusions.
+Any evaluation of LLMs for code generation should carefully control and document these parameters to ensure reproducibility and fair comparisons.}

+\red{\textbf{API providers and integrators of LLMs into tools (IDEs, AI-powered agents):} Since temperature has a strong influence on performance, default values should be chosen carefully and well-documented.
+Providing users with explicit guidance on its effects, or even allowing adaptive configuration, could improve usability and outcomes.}

+\red{\textbf{Users of LLMs:} Temperature and prompt variations can be powerful levers to improve code generation quality, but there is no universal “magic” setting.
+Experimenting with these parameters can be beneficial, but results will vary depending on the problem at hand.
+A general recommendation emerging from our study is to use lower temperatures (0.0–0.2) when focusing on pass@1, as it favors more deterministic outputs, whereas higher temperatures (0.6–1.0) are more effective for pass@10 and pass@100, promoting greater diversity in generated solutions.
+Understanding this trade-off can help users make more informed choices when configuring LLM-based code assistants.}

+Hence, to the question: hot temperature, cold prompts, or black magic?
+Our answer is both: \red{careful tuning of temperature and prompt variations is valuable for researchers, developers, and users of code assistants.
+However, at this stage, some unexpected behaviors persist, requiring further research and deeper understanding for the quest of reliable LLMs.}

-\textbf{Reproducibility:} The datasets and operators presented in this article are all available at \url{https://anonymous.4open.science/r/copilot-benchmark-F6AC}.
-The repository also contains the artifacts that were used to perform our experiments with Codex and Copilot.
+\textbf{Reproducibility:} The datasets, operators for varying prompts, and generated programs used in this article are all available at \url{https://github.com/jbdoderlein/copilot-benchmark} and \url{https://zenodo.org/record/7261545}. .
+The repository also contains the automated procedure and artifacts that were used to perform our experiments with Codex and Copilot.